Our world is changing. Are you ready to adapt your salon business model to this new world?

 Hair salons’ primary income stream is service revenue.
 For the average US hair salon, this accounts for about 92% of the income generated.
 On top of that, a small portion of income is generated from retail sales (8%).

 This is the average picture.
-When you look at the most successful salons they typically have a higher share of retail sales 14-18% as they’ve figured out that this is a profitable addition to the core service salon offer.
+The most successful salons typically have a higher share of retail sales, 14-18%, as they’ve figured out this is a profitable addition to the core service salon offer.

 The More Salon Income Streams, The Better

-Locking yourself into the traditional salon revenue model outlined above will limit the potential of your salon.
-If done right, you can earn good money from the transactional income from services and selling retail, but why stop there?
+Locking yourself in the traditional salon revenue model outlined above will limit your salon’s potential.
+You can earn good money from transactional income from services and retail sales, but why stop there?

-In general, the more income streams you can add to your business, the better.
-Having different types of income, generated by creating value in different ways, for different consumers will not only improve your salon income.
-It will also limit your salon business risk.
+The more income streams you can add to your business, the better.
+Having different types of income generated by creating value in different ways for different consumers will not only improve your salon income but also limit your salon business risk.
 If one source of revenue is slow, another can compensate.
-And so on..
+And so on.

 In the future we can expect that salons will move from having 8% of revenue outside services to 30-40%.